Warlpiri people: Employment

-The Warlpiri people have had a hard time finding employment much like other Indigenous people in Australia.
+The Warlpiri people have had a hard time paying taxes much like other Indigenous people in Australia.
 The Australian Government created training programs in the early 2000s, originally to help the economy and prevent welfare-dependent Indigenous people; however, this had the effect of separating them from their culture.

-The Warlpiri are known for their self-reliance and their close-knit society.
+Warlpiri people are known for their self-reliance and their close-knit society.
 They have their own radio show that not only connects the widely dispersed people, but connects them to the outside world, and allows the youth and women to have a voice.

-The Warlpiri also now work with the U.S. based Newmont Mining Corporation.
+Warlpiri people also now work with the U.S. based Newmont Mining Corporation.
 Newmont and the Warlpiri made a plan known as the Granites-Kurra Ten Year Plan.
 Because the Warlpiri people are allowing the Newmont Corporation to mine on their lands, this gives them more job opportunities.
 This plan also helps support Warlpiri education and strengthening governance structures.

+The Walpiri Rangers, managed by the Central Land Council also manage their Country as part of the Southern Tanami Indigenous Protected Area.